 – Estimated project duration – 12 weeks

 By 2018, 1.4 and 1.8 kilometres of shard footpath had been laid in Kioloa and Bawley Point, respectively.
-This work was completed by community volunteers with Council providing the funding for the concrete and ancillary products needed to complete the work.
+This work was completed by community volunteers, with Council providing the funding for the concrete and ancillary products needed to complete the work.

 In 2013 the Community Association, encouraged by the then Mayor Jo Gash put forward the concept of connecting the two settlements which constitute this coastal village ie Kioloa and Bawley Point.
 At the end of 2017, the section from Voyager Crescent to Sand-Mines approximately 750 metres was completed.
 Also at the end of that year, Ann Sudmalis before she left office as the local member for the federal seat of Gilmour, secured funding for completion of the section from Sand-Mines to Racecourse Caravan Park.
 Those funds need to be expended by Oct 2022.